 Please visit us if you’re attending the Conference.
 We’d love to meet you!
 Here is our news release:

-San Diego, CA (PRWEB) July 19, 2012—The Language Express, a developer of interactive social learning software, will demonstrate its new program, The Social Express™, at the 43rd annual Autism Society National Conference and Exposition on July 25-27 in San Diego.
+San Diego, CA (PRWEB) July 19, 2012—Brighten Learning, a developer of interactive social learning software, will demonstrate its new program, The Social Express™, at the 43rd annual Autism Society National Conference and Exposition on July 25-27 in San Diego.

 The Social Express is a new 16-lesson social learning software program for children between the ages of five and 12 years.
 It uses interactive video modeling, movie quality animation, socially valid dialog, and original characters that children find engaging.